01-edu/public/subjects/mutability.en.md

 ### Code provided

-this code does not need to be sent for verification
+> all code provided will be added to your solution and doesn't need to be submited.

 ```js
 const person = {
   name: 'Rick',